Preventive Care

 Understand core vs. non-core vaccines, puppy/kitten schedules, and the truth about vaccine risks.

-Vaccination is one of the greatest achievements in veterinary medicine โ it has saved millions of pets' lives.
-But with conflicting information online, many pet owners are confused about what their pet really needs.
+Vaccination is one of the greatest achievements in veterinary medicine.
+With conflicting information online, many pet owners are confused about what their pet really needs.

 How Vaccines Work